slip-slap/slip-slap.github.io/_posts/2019-08-06-math-apply-numberical-analysis-newton-method.md

 ---
 layout: post
-title: "Numberical Analysis: Newton's method"
+title: "N.A.: Newton's method"
-keywords: [ "numberical analysis"]
+keywords: [ ""]
 description: ""
 category: "math"
-tags: ["apply"]
+tags: ["apply","N.A."]
 ---
 {% include JB/setup %}

 #### definition
 Newton's method is a root-finding algorithm which produces successively better approximations to the roots of a real-valued function.
 The most basic version starts with a single-variable function f defined for a real variable x. <br />

 $$